Scarface (1983 film): Home media

 In 2003, Music Inspired by Scarface, a Def Jam Recordings compilation album, featured songs by various hip-hop artists which either draw direct inspiration from the film, or contain subject matter that can relate to the film.

-Scarface was released on Blu-ray on September 6, 2011, in a two-disc, limited edition, steelbox package: the set was criticized for its poor picture quality due to usage of an old master created from the DVD release.
-Disc two is a DVD of the 1932 Scarface, featuring a TMC-produced introduction by Robert Osborne and an alternate ending.
+Scarface was released on Blu-ray on September 6, 2011, in a two-disc, limited edition, steelbox package.
+The set was criticized for its poor picture quality due to usage of an old master created from the DVD release.
+Disc two is a DVD of the 1932 Scarface, featuring a TCM-produced introduction by Robert Osborne and an alternate ending.
 Bonus features include The Making of Scarface documentary, and a new retrospective documentary: The Scarface Phenomenon.

 A special gift set, limited to 1,000 copies, features the Blu-ray set housed in a cigar humidor, designed by humidor craftsman Daniel Marshall.
 The humidor box set retailed at $999.99.

 A standard 4K Ultra HD Blu-ray and limited edition set were released on October 15, 2019.
-The limited edition set contains a specially made statue, a newly remastered transfer and, for the first time on Blu-ray, the 1932 original.
-There is also a standard set which contains the same 4K transfer and a remastered 1080p disk but does not include the 1932 version.
+The limited edition set contains a specially-made statue, a newly remastered transfer and, for the first time on Blu-ray, the 1932 original.
+There is also a standard set that contains the same 4K transfer and a remastered 1080p disk but does not include the 1932 version.
 A month later on November 19, the 1932 original was given its own individual release.
 The 4K release ports over all of the old special features and adds one new one, which is a reunion special in tribute to the 35th anniversary of the movie's release.